 - Pick a couple of keywords from each category and include them in your content

-You can do this for free by signing up for a 14-day free trial of SEMrush.
+You can do this for free by signing up for a 30-day free trial of Semrush.

 Schema markup is SEO’s latest evolution, but it’s rarely used despite being a powerful Google ranking signal.

 According to Searchmetrics, only 0.3 of all websites use schema markup.
-This means that there are tons of websites missing out on boosting their SEO score.
+This means that there are a ton of websites missing out on boosting their SEO score.

 Schema markup is a code that you put on your website to help search engines return more informative results for users.
 In other words, schema markups can offer rich snippets in Google’s search results which in turn can boost your SEO as well as your CTR.